EthanGroat/FakeEngine/README.md

 This is my 3D game engine to be.
 I'm fooling around with graphics APIs in the hopes of making an engine in the hopes of making some fun little things out of it.
-I hope to make it cross-platform, but for the moment, it will be for Linux.
+I hope to make it cross-platform, but for the moment, I will be developing on and testing for Linux.

 ### The project roadmap: